bluehacks2019/CobbieAngels2/README.md

 ## Ment for Others
-Ment for Others is an app that will allow college students to find mentors that would like to share their skills on their particular field of expertise
+Ment for Others is an app that will allow Filipino college students to find mentors that would like to share their skills in their particular field of expertise

 Mentees can navigate through a catalog of fields of interests and upcoming events to find mentors that will be able to help them improve their skills